Skip to main content

 • £5 per night for personal incidental expenses (receipts required)

-As members of the Determinations Panel are paid a daily rate for work undertaken, TPR will not pay determinations panel members for travel time when attending Determinations Panel duties.
+As members of the Determinations Panel are paid a daily rate for work undertaken, TPR will not pay Determinations Panel members for travel time when attending Determinations Panel duties.

 The Regulator will reimburse reasonable meal expenses incurred.
 The following guidance is intended to help members decide on when it might be appropriate to claim: